keenanromain/AWS-CLF-C02-Study-Guide/README.md

 - CloudWatch Alarms provide alarms that can be triggered to send you a notification based on certain metrics such as failures.
 Automated actions based on CloudWatch Alarms include self-mitigation efforts such as scaling servers when needed, informing human stakeholders through SNS topic publications, or automated EC2 actions such as stopping, starting, or restaring a server.
 - CloudWatch Logs collect log files.
 It collects logs from various services and houses them in a central location for viewing.
 The retention period of logs is adjustable.

+EventBridge (CloudWatch Events) is a serverless event bus that ingests data from your own apps, SaaS apps, and AWS services and routes that data to targets.
+You can also use EventBrdge to schedule events like Cron jobs.

+CloudTrail provides governance, compliance, and audting to your AWS account.
+It is enabled by defaut and it provides a digital trail of records for actions taken within AWS for both users and services.
+It does this by retaining the history of all AWS accounts and service activity.
+It is common to integrate this service with CloudWatch Logs or S3 for storage.
+If something suspicious is happening or resources are being deleted, it is helpful to check CloudTrail first.

+X-Ray provides visual tracing of our application's network of services and their performance.

+CodeGuru provides automated code reviews and app performance recommendations.
+This is done through the CodeGuru Reviewer and CodeGuru Profiler respectively.

+Health Dashboard provides a service history of all of your active services in active regions.
+It shows historical information for each day.
+Health Dashboard provides alerts and remediation guidance when AWS is experiencing issues that may impact you.

 -----

 SQS lets you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
 It is a fully-managed service used to decouple applications.
 It serves as a temporary message store so that a receivering service can receive data at a timeframe and manner that is acceptable to it, as opposed to just receiving a message whenever the sender sends it.
 It is the oldest AWS offering and one of the first services to appear in the cloud.
 It scales from 1 message to 10,000s per second.
 Requests are deleted after they are read.